companieshouse/restricted-word-web/README.md

 ### Vagrant

+_remember to run `rm -rf node_modules && npm install` when you switch between mac and vagrant environments when developing._

 1. Start restricted-word-web via ubic (it is in the chs.chips group)
 2. In a browser go to <http://web.chs-dev.internal:4000/restricted-word>